-Is It Smart to Buy Another Home in Another State Like Snow Birds Do?
+Is It Smart to Buy A Home In Another State?

 Snowbird is the term given to someone who heads south for the winter, like a bird.
 When the weather starts to cool off, those who have a second home somewhere warmer move homes for the winter.
 This is most commonly done by people in retirement, but anyone can be a snowbird if they own a home in a warmer location.